-Migrants to not pay for train or bus fare, states to provide meals at stations, says Supreme Court
+Migrant workers must not be charged for train or bus fare, states should provide meals, rules SC

 The court will hear the matter next on June 5.

-On Tuesday, the Supreme Court order admitted there were “inadequacies and certain lapses” in government measures.
+On Tuesday, the Supreme Court admitted there were “inadequacies and certain lapses” in government measures.
 Nine migrants have died on board Shramik Express trains since Monday as the severe heatwave lashed most of northern India.
 A video of a child trying to wake up his dead mother at the Muzaffarpur railway station in Bihar was also widely shared on social media on Wednesday.
 It was the latest visual to emerge from the unprecedented humanitarian crisis of millions of migrant labourers affected by the nationwide lockdown to tackle the coronavirus outbreak in India.

 The lockdown imposed in March left hundreds of thousands of migrant workers stranded in the places of their work.
 Millions of them are still walking, cycling, dangerously hitchhiking home, sometimes over distances of more than 1,000 km, often on empty stomachs.
 More than 170 people have died in accidents on the way.
 Some died from the sheer exhaustion of walking in the scorching heat.